TamaraPerteghella/BrowseUcsc/README.md

 Firefox or Google chrome search engines are required.

 # Usage
 The `process_bed.py` takes in input a bed file to build the urls of interest.
+The code of the assembly to use shall be stated as second argument.
 ```
 python3 process_bed.py test.bed hg38
 ```